There are many ways that faculty members can work with Honors students to enhance

 Traditional/Regular Honors Course: Honors sections of traditional courses are typically restricted to Honors students (though exceptions can be made for high-achieving students who are not enrolled in the Honors College).
 Most Honors courses at WVU are capped at 25 students, and are developed to contain some particular enrichment component to the course.

-Honors goals and GEF goals.
-Participating Faculty typically work through
+developed to meet both Honors goals and GEF goals.
+Participating Faculty

 Honors Faculty Fellows program and teach one section per semester of their